-New Coronavirus (COVID-19) cruise cases were reported in a few hours in Palermo (Sicily Italy) including an MSC Grandiosa ship employee.
+New COVID cruise ship cases were reported in a few hours in Palermo (Sicily Italy) including an MSC Grandiosa ship employee.
 The Israeli woman was asymptomatic and transferred on September 9 from the port to a facility (set by MSC Cruises and the Sicily's health authorities) at Palermo's COVID Hotel San Paolo.

 The female crew tested positive at the end of a comprehensive health and safety protocol which, according to MSC, made their ships safe.